w3c/wcag-act-rules/content/rules/cae760/proposed.md

 - Some browsers include `iframe` elements in the [sequential focus navigation][].
 This ensures that the contents of `iframe` elements can be scrolled and accessed by using the keyboard.
 When an `iframe` is removed from the accessibility tree, this rule is still applicable for those browsers, unless the `iframe` is explicitly removed from [sequential focus navigation][] (by having the `tabindex` attribute set to a negative value).

 - Browser and assistive technology support for `iframe` elements is currently **inconsistent**.
 Some examples of inconsistencies include (but are not limited to):
-  - Assistive technologies being set up to ignore the `title` attribute, which means that to some users the `title` attribute will not act as an [accessible name][],
   - There is a known combination of a popular browser and assistive technology that ignores `aria-label` and only announces `title` attribute as an [accessible name][]
   - Some assistive technologies ignore empty `iframe` elements, regardless of if they are focusable or if they have an accessible name.